John-Kun/Orbinaut-Model-Plugin/Readme.txt

 Developer Notes
     Hello!
 Thanks for Downloading this!
-    WARNING Normal Draw event break the palette shader, and let it blank Draw End instead if you gonna use this, please credit us who made this.
+    WARNING Normal Draw event break the palette shader, let it blank and use Draw End instead if you gonna use this, please credit us who made this.

     TheSnidr